shivam2419/BlogSite/README.md

 ## Features

-- **User Authentication**: Sign up, log in, and log out.
 - **Blog Creation**: Users can create, edit, and delete blog posts.
 - **Comment/Like Section**: Users can comment and like on blog posts.
 - **Responsive Design**: The site is fully responsive, adapting to both mobile and desktop screens.
 - **Admin Interface**: Manage blog posts and users via Django’s built-in admin interface.
-- **JWT Authentication**: Used JWT tokens for authorization and authentication of users.
+- **JWT Authentication**: Used JWT tokens for authorization of users.

 ## Requirements